persistentsystems/corda-did-method/installation_setup.md

 where nodes is a pre-defined list of witness nodes.
 Replace the nodes, notary and network with appropriate values
 * Place the jars generated in the above build step into the cordapp directory of node file system.
 * Run the corda node using `java -jar corda.jar`

+### Running the Spring boot api using gradle task
+* Run the command `./gradelw runPartyAServer` to start the Spring boot server on port `50005`
+* Update the gradle task as required with appropriate rpc host, rpc port, rpc username, rpc password and server port.